bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-forceCommonScopeForAll.md

 {% include [Examples Note](../../../../_includes/examples.md) %}

-Set a common detail form for deals in the funnel with `id = 9`
+Set a common detail for deals in the funnel with `id = 9`

 {% list tabs %}